-This handbook is intended to support faculty and staff who are considering creating an eportfolio.
+This handbook is intended to support students who are considering creating an eportfolio.
 This handbook should help beginners get started.
-There is another version of the handbook with advice specifically for students.
+There is another version of the handbook with advice specifically for instructors.

 More advanced users might benefit from forming communities of practice to support each other.
 We welcome suggestions for additions and changes.
 If you would like to contribute a topic to this handbook, please contact any of the members of the ePortfolio Learning Community.